Our CFP is CLOSED.

-All proposals must have a clear and explicit relevance to higher education, and this connection must be explicitly stated in your proposal.
-We will not accept submissions for commercial presentations that attempt to sell a product.
+All proposals must have a clear relevance to higher education, and this connection must be explicitly stated in your proposal.
+It is not enough to submit a proposal for an idea that applies to the high school levels and below.
+Additionally, we will not accept submissions for commercial presentations that attempt to sell a product.

 Your proposal must include: session format; contact information for the corresponding presenter; name, affiliation, and email address for each additional presenter; title, abstract of 500 words or less; 250 (or fewer) words on connections to higher education; keywords selected from a list on the submission form; and special requests (e.g., scheduling or equipment needs).
 Please proofread and edit your proposal before submission.
 Accepted proposals will be published in our conference proceedings.